FJH92/Elementti/README.md

 Version **v1.0.0** corresponds to the published SoftwareX version and is preserved for reproducibility.

-Version **v1.0.8** is the current updated post-publication version and includes corrections, usability improvements, and additional functionality.
+Version **v1.0.9** is the current updated post-publication version and includes corrections, usability improvements, additional functionality, updated citation handling, expanded size and label controls, and improved export traceability.

 ## Author